-Take a look at the February and March 2013 maps which give a pretty good idea of the distribution of temperatures across the United States.
-It really isn't a "bright" idea to take a measure such as a groundhog's shadow and use it as a predictive meteorological tool for the entire United States.
+Take a look at the February and March 2016 statewide temperature ranks maps, which give a pretty good idea of the distribution of temperatures across the United States.

 Interested in doing your own analysis?
-More data are available from the Punxsutawney Groundhog club on Phil's past predications, and historical temperature data are available through NCDC's Climate at a Glance tool.
+Check out our Climate at a Glance tool to access historical U.S. monthly temperature data, and Phil’s past predictions, which are available from the Punxsutawney Groundhog Club.
 More temperature rankings maps, like the ones above, are available on the National Temperature and Precipitation Maps page.

 Other Groundhogs Around the United States

 While Punxsutawney Phil claims to be the nation’s official forecasting groundhog, he’s not the only furry forecaster in the United States.
 Some other notable contenders include General Beauregard Lee of Atlanta, Georgia; Sir Walter Wally of Raleigh, North Carolina; and Jimmy of Sun Prairie, Wisconsin.